-The following is a quick overview on how to use step ladders.
-These requirements may vary with individual circumstances such as the school layout and physical environment, weather, type of work being done, who is using the step ladder, type of step ladder, etc. More detailed information on ladders and working at heights can be found on the WorkSafe website.
+The following is a quick overview on how to use ladders safely.
+These requirements may vary with individual circumstances such as the school layout and physical environment, weather, type of work being done, who is using the ladder, type of ladder, etc. More detailed information on ladders and working at heights can be found on the WorkSafe website.

 Before using a ladder

-- Work on step ladders at heights over 2 metres should only be done by qualified tradespeople.
-Similarly extension ladders should only be used by qualified tradespeople
+Work on ladders at heights over 2 metres should only be done by qualified tradespeople.
+Similarly extension ladders should only be used by qualified tradespeople.

 Where ladders are provided for use it is important that they have a minimum 120 kg load capacity and comply with the Australian Standard AS/NZS 1892 Portable Ladders.
 Staff should also ensure they follow the ladder manufacturer’s warnings and instructions.

-- Discuss this information with the staff who will be using ladders and any Health and Safety Representatives if applicable.
+Discuss this information with the staff that will be using ladders and any Health and Safety Representatives if applicable.

 Setting up a step ladder

-- Check step ladders for damage and read safety labels before use.
-Never use a ladder that has been damaged or has missing parts
+- check ladders for damage and read safety labels before use, never use a ladder that has been damaged or has missing parts

-- Use step ladders with non-slip feet and place them on a firm flat surface so they do not slip
+- use ladders with non-slip feet and place them on a firm flat surface so they do not slip

-- Set up step ladders in a fully opened position with the spreaders locked
+- set up ladders in a fully opened position with the spreaders locked

 Using a ladder safely

-- When working from a ladder: face the ladder, maintain ‘three points of body contact’ by keeping two feet and one hand, or one foot and two hands on the ladder., do not do heavy work or hold items such as tools or materials with both hands., do not use hand or power tools that require leverage - such as spanners, pinchbars, grinders, impact drills, power saws - as this may result in overbalancing or falling, work with one’s belly button between the vertical uprights
+- not use hand or power tools that require leverage - such as spanners, pinchbars, grinders, impact drills, power saws - as this may result in overbalancing or falling, work with one’s belly button between the vertical uprights

-- Only one person to be on a ladder at the same time with nobody working underneath it
+- only have one person on the ladder at the same time with nobody working underneath it

-- Do NOT stand on the top two rungs of a step ladder
+- NOT stand on the top two rungs of the ladder

-- When not in use, ladders should be stored horizontally on hooks at waist height in a secure area where they cannot be used by unauthorised persons such as students, staff and volunteers, and step ladders should be stored within easy reach
+When not in use, ladders should be stored horizontally on hooks at waist height in a secure area where they cannot be used by unauthorised persons such as students, staff and volunteers, and step ladders should be stored within easy reach